Loving Your Neighbor: The Emmaus Disciples (Luke 24:13-35)

 What do you learn about the author, Luke, in Luke 1:1-4?
 How does this impact your confidence in Luke’s biographical account of Jesus?

 We know that Luke became a friend and missionary companion to the apostle Paul between A.D.
 49-57 (Colossians 4:14, Philemon 24, second half of Acts).
-This would’ve given him time and opportunity to further his investigation and interview eyewitnesses of Jesus death, resurrection and ascension.
+This would’ve given him time and opportunity to further his investigation and interview eyewitnesses of Jesus death, resurrection, and ascension.

 LOVING YOUR NEIGHBOR TIP:

 INVITE PEOPLE OUTSIDE YOUR FAITH TRADITION TO STUDY THE BIBLE.
 As a Gentile, Luke was an outsider.
-He didn’t share the same religious upbringing, teachings or culture as Jesus and His 12 Jewish disciples.
+He didn’t share the same religious upbringing, teachings, or culture as Jesus and His 12 Jewish disciples.
 We don’t know when or how Luke became a Christ follower.
 Did Jesus’ miraculous healings capture this physician’s attention (Colossians 4:14)?
 Did his careful investigation of Jesus' life and ministry lead him to believe (Luke 1:3)?
 However it happened, Luke decided to look into Jesus.
 This is a powerful reminder that there are people who are curious about Jesus and about the message of the Bible that may not come from your same faith tradition.
 Don’t be afraid to invite your neighbor to study the Bible!
 You never know how God may be working in their life.

-Reflect: Have you ever been surprised by someone who showed interest in the Bible, who you didn’t expect?
+Have you ever been surprised by someone who showed interest in the Bible, who you didn’t expect?
 What, if anything, is holding you back from studying the Bible with someone who believes differently than you?

-Structure/Related text: What is emphasized by Questions and Answers?
+11. AUTHOR - Structure/Related text: What is emphasized by Questions and Answers?

 These two disciples had a lot to process.
 We can almost imagine ourselves walking next to them and hearing their confusion and frustration.
 Yet Jesus talks only twice in the first eleven verses of this story.